Axelpuff/hundredschools/descriptions/mencius/views/history/description.md

 Mencius takes a critical attitude towards the Classics.
 While still using them as a source of argumentation, Mencius clearly states his disbelief in a literal reading of the History.
+His preference is the *Spring and Autumn Annals*, which he cites as one of Confucius' most important works.